cmu-sei/pharos/INSTALL.md

 ```
 $ docker build --build-arg NCPU 4 -t seipharos/pharos .
 ```
 where 4 is the number of cores you wish to use for building.
 You should probably use 1 unless you have a lot of RAM.
+Building with `N` cores, requires roughly `N` GiB of RAM, when `N > 4`.

 You can then run the container using the same `docker run` command as above.